-With so many people so vulnerable to financial stressors, employees may look to their employers to grant them a loan.
+With so many people so vulnerable to financial stressors, employees may ask their employers to grant them a loan.

-Traditional employee loans are rife with potential for complications, especially for the employer.
-However, another kind of employee loan agreement, provided through a third party, removes many of those complications.
+Traditional employee loans are rife with potential complications, especially for the employer.
+However, another kind of employee loan agreement provided through a third party removes many of those complications.

 Still, no employee loan comes without costs and benefits to consider.
 Therefore, it’s a good idea to familiarize yourself with them before making any decisions.

-To that end, we’ll explain what employee loans are, typical situations in which they’re provided, and their pros and cons.
-To wrap up, we’ll discuss potential alternatives to employee loans.
+This post will explain employee loans and detail the most notable pros and cons.
+To wrap up, we’ll discuss potential alternatives to this loan option.

 Employee Loans Definition

-There are two types of loans both commonly called “employee loans.”
+There are two types of loans, commonly called “employee loans.”

 The first type of employee loan is money lent by an employer to their employee.
-The terms of this loan are set by the employer and can vary greatly.
-However, just like with a traditional loan, these loans generally come with an interest rate and they require repayment on a fixed schedule.
+The employer sets the loan terms and conditions, which can vary greatly.
+However, like with a traditional loan, these amounts generally come with an interest rate.
+In addition, they require fixed repayment terms.

 Typical Scenarios for Employee Loans

 The precise details of these arrangements may vary because it’s up to the individuals involved—the employee and employer.
-Many employers, if they chose to make employee loans, establish policies governing which scenarios warrant a loan.
+If they choose to offer employee loans, many employers establish policies governing which scenarios warrant a loan.

 The Pros and Cons of Employee Loan Programs: